msyariffakhrezi/Customer-Churn-Analysis/README.md

 - **Regional and Demographical Comparison**: An evaluation of churn by region and demographic.

 ## Dataset
-The dataset contains many fields including customer data, geo data, product data, sales data, and churn data.
+The dataset contains many fields including customer data, product data, order data, sales data, geographic data, and churn data.

+## Executive Summary
+**Overview of Finding**

 The SQL queries utilize to seperate data can be found here.